Frequently Asked Questions

 - Our software reads the data from each building every fifteen minutes, and whenever it detects a problem that would waste >$1,000 / year it automatically emails the site team.
 This email says exactly what the problem is, which equipment is responsible, and has a Carbon Lighthouse engineer cc’d to help troubleshoot.

-How long is the rental agreement?
+How long is the rebate agreement?

 Where do the opex savings come from?